 CHILD PROTECTION POLICY

-We have looked at child protection from sexual harassment in a holistic manner addressing multiple dimensions of a child’s vulnerability through various stages- prevention, emergency response and judicial action.
-These initiatives include proposing a child protection policy to be adopted by the educational institutions.
+We have looked at child protection from sexual harassment in a holistic manner addressing multiple dimensions of a child’s vulnerability through various stages- prevention, emergency response, and judicial action.
+These initiatives include proposing a child protection policy to be adopted by educational institutions.
 Ms. Suchitra Rao, Consultant with UNICEF and B.SAFE member who is closely involved with the drafting of the Child Protection Policy (CPP) was pleased with the response of the Government of Karnataka to the suggestions put forth in the draft CPP.
-We are happy to report that the policy was taken to the assembly for discussion, further on the Department of Women and Child Development, Education department were entrusted to work together in conducting public consultation meetings.
+We are happy to report that the policy was taken to the assembly for discussion, further on the Department of Women and Child Development, the Education Department was entrusted to work together in conducting public consultation meetings.

 View Child Protection Policy Document